Frequently Asked Questions

 Individuals interested in speaking on one of the selected panels contacted the Panel Chair directly during the State 2 Call for Participation.
 The steering committee requests that the Panel Chair choose two individuals to be on their panel from the State 2 Call, and one individual that they personally invite.

 (1) The Panel Chair (who originally conceived of the Panel Topic and was selected in State 1), who will introduce each speaker, contextualize their presentations, and lead any Q&A sessions at the end of the panel discussion

 (2) Panelists, who share their own expertise and experience on the topic

 The set up for a Panel discussion is theater-style; the panelists are seated at a table in the front of a room or onstage with microphones, and usually a projector or A/V screen set up next to/behind them.
 Conference-goers are sat facing the panelists.

-Panels are scheduled for a two hour increment, but typically last about an hour and a half.
+Panels typically last about an hour and a half, including questions and answers.

 The number of panels change at each conference, depending on the amount of spaces available and/or number of proposals.

 There are always three SGCI-designated Panels, chaired by members of the SGCI Board: